GalMod tutorial

 Structural parameters

-The “basic” parameter section influences the way how the Galaxy “looks” in the simulation output.
-Modifyinh the structural parameters changes the way in which the Galaxy “is,” independently from the possibility of detecting it in the output catalog.
+The “basic” parameter section influences the way the Galaxy “looks” in the simulation output.
+Modifying the structural parameters changes the way in which the Galaxy “is,” independently of the possibility of detecting it in the output catalog.
 This concept can be explained with a few simple examples.
-To modify the structure parameters of the bulge components for a small field of view of a MW model pointing toward the anticenter direction rarely results in visible changes in the mock catalog obtained (even though the changes of the bulge parameters impact to the global potential of the MW).
-Another less straightforward example.
-Modifying the metallicity/age of a thin disk CSP in the structure section implies a variation in the velocity dispersion distribution of stars because of the implemented age-velocity dispersion relation, for the thin disk CSPs.
-However, if the user requires a model with a high-velocity-dispersion for very young thin disk CSPs, the MSP-CT predicts a small probability for this type of CSP to exist, thus reducing this CSP total mass in favor of another disk CSPs.
-The MSP-CT “redistributes” the mass onto other more probable CSP.
-Vice versa, the stellar halo, which is supposed to be old and metal-poor but whose connection with other CSPs is not obvious, is left free to be metal-poor and old as well as metal-rich and young.
-The GalMod user has the responsibility of the simulation inputs as well as the freedom to experiment.
+Modifying the structure parameters of the bulge components for a small field of view of an MW model pointing toward the anticenter direction rarely results in visible changes in the resulting mock catalog, even though changes to the bulge parameters affect the global potential of the MW.
+As a less straightforward example, modifying the metallicity/age of a thin disk CSP in the structure section implies a variation in the velocity-dispersion distribution of stars because of the implemented age-velocity dispersion relation for the thin disk CSPs.
+However, if the user requires a model with a high velocity dispersion for very young thin disk CSPs, the MSP-CT predicts a small probability for this type of CSP to exist, thus reducing this CSP's total mass in favor of other disk CSPs.
+The MSP-CT “redistributes” the mass onto other more probable CSPs.
+Conversely, the stellar halo, which is supposed to be old and metal-poor but whose connection with other CSPs is not obvious, is left free to be metal-poor and old as well as metal-rich and young.
+The GalMod user has responsibility for the simulation inputs as well as the freedom to experiment.

 GalMod generates the Galaxy potential, the number of stars in the CMDs and the kinematics of the stars depending on a set of parameters that define the stellar populations, the dark matter and the gas contents of the Galaxy.
 For each CSP, these parameters are: